phosae/phosae.github.io/content/post/2022-k8s-internal-authn-authz.md

 kube-apiserver <---> |authn/authz| kube-apiserver
 ```

-Kube-apiserver do authn/authz to component application's crenditial, requires
+The kube-apiserver performs authentication and authorization on the credentials of component applications.
+This process requires:
-- the crenditial identifies them as being some user in cluster (normally specialy user in x509 client certificate and service account user in cluster)
+- The credentials to identify them as a specific user in the cluster (typically a special user in the x509 client certificate or a service account user in the cluster)
-- the authenticated user have perssimision to make action on cluster resources
+- The authenticated user to have permission to perform actions on cluster resources

 There are some examples
-- kube-schduler requests kube-apiserver with an x509 client certificate's subject common name as `system:kube-schedule`
+- The kube-scheduler requests the kube-apiserver with an x509 client certificate's subject common name as  `system:kube-schedule`
-- kube-controller-manager requests kube-apiserver with an x509 client certificate's subject common name as `system:kube-controller-manager`
+- The kube-controller-manager requests the kube-apiserver with an x509 client certificate's subject common name as `system:kube-controller-manager`
-- kube-controller-manager requests kube-apiserver with an x509 client certificate's subject common name as `system:kube-proxy`
+- The kube-proxy requests the kube-apiserver with an x509 client certificate's subject common name as `system:kube-proxy`
-- kubectl with an admin config requests kube-apiserver with an x509 client certificate's subject orignazation as `system:masters`
+- Kubectl, with an admin config, requests the kube-apiserver with an x509 client certificate's subject organization as `system:masters`
-- 3rd apiserver requests kube-apiserver with service account token  that has been granted permissions
+- A third-party apiserver requests the kube-apiserver with a service account token that has been granted permissions

 Well-known user and group names can be found at [k8s.io/apiserver/pkg/authentication/user/user.go](https://github.com/kubernetes/apiserver/blob/master/pkg/authentication/user/user.go#L70-L85)